ALL POSTS

 Each redirect hop leaks a small amount of PageRank.
 A two-hop chain loses roughly 10–15%.
 A three-hop chain can lose 20–25%.
 Multiply that across dozens of pages and you have a meaningful, invisible drag on your rankings.

-How to find them: Run your site through a crawler like Screaming Frog, or use RankyPulse's audit.
+How to find them: Run your site through a crawler (Screaming Frog free tier, or RankyPulse's audit).
 Look for any 301 that leads to another 301.
+Export the redirect report and filter for chains of 2 or more hops.

 The rule: every redirect should resolve in a single hop.
 No exceptions.